 Investing through a company sponsored retirement plan is a great way for employees to save for retirement, and is a valuable benefit provided by employers.
 There are two updated tax credits that are making this easier—and more profitable—for both the employee (participant) and the company sponsoring the plan.

-The IRS offers tax-advantage savings programs to encourage employers and employees to participate in the retirement savings process.
-Retirement savings plans, such as defined benefit plans and defined contribution plans, along with the Social Security
+The IRS offers tax-advantaged savings programs to encourage employers and employees to participate in the retirement savings process.
+Retirement savings plans, such as defined benefit plans and defined contribution plans, along with the Social Security program,

 Participant Tax Credit